Leggy or Leaning Growth on Ponytail Palm

 Prevention

-- Provide as much bright light, including direct sun, as the location allows
+- Provide as much bright light, including real direct sun, as the location realistically allows

-- Rotate the pot regularly, especially for a plant near a single strong light source
+- Rotate the pot on a consistent schedule, especially for a plant living near a single strong light source

 Quick Summary